AMPotter/bookbag/README.md

 ##NUMBERS: We have four people:
 1. John Grillo
-2. Hayley Tortorella
+2. Haley Tortorella
 3. Andrew Potter
 4. Anwar Montasir

 ## PITCH:
- __The Bookbag team wishes ot make reading simple and fun again.
+ __The Bookbag team wishes to make reading simple and fun again.
 Options can be overwhelming!
 We want to make a single-page application that takes in a book title and returns two books of similar nature.
 The target is for people who are already in a bookstore and want two viable alternatives for book they like or are already considering.__
  __Our plan involves using the Amazon API and possibly the Google Books or iDreambooks API.
 The Amazon API will be used to fetch book data requests and additional "Soso also bought $someBook" to make reccomendations for the reader.__

 ### MVP: The team's Minimal Viable Product is to produce:
 1. Mobile-friendly website.
 2. Takes in user input based on title
-3. Return two books of similar nature to the user,
+3. Return two books of similar nature to the user
 ..* Based upon Amazon API for reccomendations
 ..* Filter out title & author for similar works.
 No repeats.
 4. (RESULTS PAGE)...With a picture of the book, author name as well as the ISBN.